initpy/go-book/more-interfaces.rst

 ******************
 We discovered the magic of interfaces in the previous chapter, and how a simple concept as defining a type's behavior can offer tremendous opportunities.
-I you haven't read the previous chapter, you shouldn't read this one, simply because most of what we're about to study depends on a good understanding of the previous chapter.
+If you haven't read the previous chapter, you shouldn't read this one, simply because most of what we're about to study depends on a good understanding of the previous chapter.